mantidproject/mantidimaging/docs/user_guide/filters/median.rst

 Applies SciPy's median filter (:code:`scipy.ndimage.filters.median_filter`) (docs_).

 There is the option to run the median filter on the GPU.
-For more information see :doc:`GPU Mode <../gpu_mode.rst>`.
+For more information see :doc:`GPU Mode <gpu_mode.rst>`.

 Python API
 ----------